-Brittany S. Green ’17 graduated summa cum laude with a bachelor’s degree in sociology.
+Brittany S. Green ’17 graduated summa cum laude this past May with a bachelor’s degree in sociology.
 Currently, she is working as an assistant case manager at a Richmond law firm while taking classes at Virginia Commonwealth University.
 Her ultimate goal: To obtain a master’s degree in criminal justice and a certificate in homeland security so that she can help crime victims.
 Thanks to thoughtful and generous donations from UMW donors, she is closer than ever to reaching that goal.

 A first-generation college student from Tappahannock, Virginia, Brittany credits the Rappahannock Scholars program for guiding her to Mary Washington.
 The unique privately funded partnership between UMW and six high schools in the Northern Neck region of Virginia encourages college-level study for students who show promising academic and leadership characteristics.

 “I entered the program during my sophomore year at Essex High School, and was able to participate in three separate tours of the Mary Washington campus.
 Those positive experiences and the community aspect of the program helped me feel at-home, and I could visualize myself becoming a part of campus life,” says Brittany.
 “Since I wasn’t born wealthy, I knew I was going to need a lot of financial assistance.
 Thankfully, I received several scholarships, so I was able to attend UMW and focus on my classes, participate in clubs, hold leadership positions, and even volunteer.”

 During her four years at UMW, Brittany benefited from the C. Jarrett and Hazel Small Wilkins Scholarship in Social Sciences (2016-17), the Cora Lee Kaufmann Scholarship (2016-17), the Emily Cella Scholarship (2014-16), and the Lalla Gresham Ball Scholarship (2013-17).